GossiTheDog/HiveNightmare/README.md

 - Currently only looks for the first four system recovery snapshots.
 - ~~Haven't added support for dumping SECURITY, SYSTEM etc registry hives yet as I can't be bothered.~~

+# More info?
+I wrote a blog: https://doublepulsar.com/hivenightmare-aka-serioussam-anybody-can-read-the-registry-in-windows-10-7a871c465fa5

 ![Alt Image text](Capture.PNG?raw=true "PoC on Windows 10 21H1 as non-admin")